ahaṁ hi sarva-yajñānāṁ bhoktā ca prabhur eva ca

 na tu mām abhijānanti tattvenātaścyavanti te

-sarva-yajñānāṁ -the entire’s sacrifice to agni
+sarva-yajñānāṁ -the entire’s sacrifice of offering is to agni

 bhoktā -that we enjoyed with our bodies